 According to this:

-- It is a costing technique which accumulates all costs associated with production of goods or services.
+- It is a costing technique that accumulates all costs associated with the production of goods or services.

 - It is also known as full costing as it creates a complete picture of the financial situation.

 - It ensures that all costs incurred for the manufacture of a product are well recovered from the selling price assuming the customers are willing to pay for it.

 - The theoretical justification for absorption costing is to honor the matching principle for all manufacturing costs.

 - This method shows a higher net income when production exceeds sales.

 Variable costs are directly related to production.
 These are also called formula costs since one can calculate beforehand the total variable costs of a planned production.
 A tailor knows how much cloth and stitching time is required for one shirt.
 Similarly, a manufacturing concern can work out the variable cost per unit by adding up raw materials and labor plus a part of variable manufacturing overheads (power usage and auxiliary raw materials).
 The main features of the variable costing method are given as under: